Companies that use Chargebee

 Analyzed and validated by Henley Wing Chiu

-Chargebee We detected 8,347 customers using Chargebee, 36 companies that churned or ended their trial, and 72 customers with estimated renewals in the next 3 months.
+Chargebee We detected 8,571 companies using Chargebee, 37 companies that churned, and 108 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (26%) and the most common company size is 11-50 employees (45%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login